What are employers’ responsibilities when it snows?

 If you have to close the business, you might want to consider whether employees can work from home or from another office, in which case they would be paid as normal.

 Remember to be completely clear how the circumstances apply and anyone with employee status will usually have a right to a statutory guarantee payment.
 See here for more details.

-What about employees with children who cannot go to school?
+What about employees with children who cannot go to school due to snow?

 In an emergency situation involving a dependent, anyone with employee status has the right to take unpaid time off.
 This includes: